nikitabaldan/HCI/Smartphone app material/Smartphoneappdocument.md

 MAP CHART
 This is just to select the station from which we want to visualize the data from, each station has a cursor that has as id the name of the station.

+#SMARTWATCH

+For the smartwatch, which is a simple device, we decided not to provide lots of data or difficult plots that might result not clear to the user.
+RADIAL CHART
+We use it to visualize the current variable measurement with respect to a daily/montly/annual max value HISTOGRAM CHART
+Is a simple plot that can give a quick view to a short history of the variables, in order to extract possible behaviors of a certain variable